-No setts and no definitive evidence of foraging or commuting Badger was recorded on or adjacent to the proposed development site.
-A mammal run was noted along the western boundary hedgerow of Site 1; however due to the presence of dog walkers on site this could be a track created by a dog rather than a Badger or other mammal.
+No setts or definitive evidence of foraging or commuting Badger was recorded on or adjacent to the proposed development site although a mammal track was noted entering site along the western boundary hedgerow of Site 1.
+There is an active sett and associated latrines approximately 110m from Site 2 however considering the distance between site and the sett negative impacts are not anticipated.